nzhang30/HW02/README.md

 Data on Population of China per year can be found [here](https://github.com/antvis/data-set/blob/master/test/fixtures/population-china.csv).

-## Graph 2: Comparing Population Density of Different Regions of Africa vs Americas in 2019
+## Graph 2: Comparing Population Density of Different Regions of Africa (2019)
 ![Bar Chart of Population Density in Africa (2019)](https://github.com/nzhang30/HW02/blob/main/Population_density_Africa.jpg).

 Population density is an important measure of settlement intensity across a specific geographic region.
 It tells us the average measurement of population in a given area.
 Population density is a measurement of population per unit area, or exceptionally unit volume; it is a quantity of type number density.
 This graph allows me to compare the population density of the various regions of the African continent.